The UK Lacks the Will, Not the Law

 The UK does not need new laws.
 As the United Nations High Commissioner for Human Rights said, “This law is wholly unnecessary as UK police already have the powers to act against violent and disruptive demonstrations.”
 We would take this further to say that no Western country needs new laws giving the government more power over freedom of association.
 Our experience with COVID makes this obvious.
 If the law is broken or ambiguous, fix it.
 But no law will be effective without the political will to enforce it.

-Ellen Fantini is the online editor of The European Conservative.
+Ellen Fantini is the deputy editor-in-chief of The European Conservative magazine.